ghc-proposals/ghc-proposals/proposals/0000-loose-layout.md

 In most other programming languages, it is commonplace to align closing parentheses, brackets, or braces with the statement that they belong to.
 In Haskell, due to the layout rule, this is not allowed most of the time.
-Because of this, Haskell has developed some unique formatting conventions, such as leading commas:
+Partly vecause of this, Haskell has developed some unique formatting conventions, such as leading commas:

 ```
 foo =